HumanExposure/data_mgmt_scripts/puc_prediction/README.md

 `model_helper.py` also contains a function to help with predictions, `model_run`.
 It takes a list of product names as the input.
 The list should be in the form `[['brand1', 'title1'], ['brand2', 'title2']]`, but can also just be a list of names.
 This script will clean and vectorize the product names before using the model to make a prediction.
 There is also a label field; this field needs to be the same as when training the model.
 The output will be an array of PUCs in the form `[['gen_cat', 'prod_fam', 'prod_type'], ...]`.

 `model_run` takes the following as inputs:
-* `sen_itr`: List of product names in the form `['brand', 'title']`
+* `sen_itr`: List of product names in the form `['brand', 'title']`.
+Required.
-* `label`: Model label, should match the label used when building the model
+* `label`: Model label, should match the label used when building the model.
+Defaults to `''`.
-* `mode`: Whether to take the mode of the different runs or just output the results of all runs
+* `mode`: Whether to take the mode of the different runs or just output the results of all runs.
+If you set to `False`, you will need to aggregate the runs yourself.
+Defaults to `True`.
-* `proba`: Whether to output probabilities (need to enable the flag when building the model, as well)
+* `proba`: Whether to output probabilities (need to enable the flag when building the model, as well, or this will cause an error).

 There are three lists that are returned by the function:
 * A list of predicted PUCs (form depending on `mode` flag)